 Please make an objective comment on Part 2 (from 1 to 3), and Part 2.1 or 2.2 or 2.3 (as the case may be), as well as on the summary report made by the Scientist.
-While commenting, please take due note of the shortfalls / constraints mentioned by the Scientist.
+While commenting, please take due note of the shortfalls / constraints mentioned by the Scientist as well as the extent to which the resources and facilities committed at the time of setting targets were provided.

-3.3 Assessment of Significant Achievements.
+3.3 Assessment of Significant Achievements

-Please score individually the group of indicators under each of the three parameters on a scale of 1-10, ten being the highest grade and 1 the lowest.
+Please score individually the group of indicators under each of the following parameters on a scale of 1-10, ten being the highest grade and 1 the lowest.
 Grading on each of the parameter of assessment is the mean score of all the indicators included under it (Please follow the guidelines given in Annexure III A & B for grading).